Palm FAQs for Champions

 Why shouldn’t I avoid palm oil and switch to an alternative oil?

-In November 2019, 47 conservation organisations, including WWF, Save the Rhino and Sumatran Orangutan Society, came together to sign a joint statement in support of sustainable palm oil.
+In September 2021, almost 100 globally-renowned conservation organisations, including WWF, Conservation International, The Jane Goodall Institute, Save the Rhino and Sumatran Orangutan Society, came together to sign a joint statement in support of sustainable palm oil, committing to driving the palm oil industry in the right direction, and supporting a move to sustainable palm oil and not a blanket boycott.
+[2a]

 Oil palm produces up to 9 times more oil per unit area than other major oil crops.
 A switch to another type of edible vegetable oil would require up to 9 times as much land to produce the same yield – worsening deforestation and other impacts.